KingricharVD/Astra-Coin/documentation/SPORKS.md

 In Dash or PIVX sporks are synced as part of second layer(Masternodes), before syncing masternodes and masternode-payments client requests sporks from his peers and then proceeded with masternode sync.

-Divi supports different model, since we need to know about all sporks before syncing to properly react to any consensus changes.
+Astra supports different model, since we need to know about all sporks before syncing to properly react to any consensus changes.

 Standard protocol is: